mailmodo/a2a-js/README.md

 ### For Server Usage

-If you plan to use the A2A server functionality (`A2AExpressApp`), you'll also need to install Express as it's a peer dependency:
+If you plan to use the Express integration (imports from `@a2a-js/sdk/server/express`) for A2A server, you'll also need to install Express as it's a peer dependency:

 ```bash
 npm install express
 ```

-You can also find JavaScript samples [here](https://github.com/google-a2a/a2a-samples/tree/main/samples/js).
+You can also find some samples [here](https://github.com/a2aproject/a2a-js/tree/main/src/samples).

 ---